 It’s All About the Wine

-The property was originally deeded in 1877 to Cyrus Alexander; namesake of the Alexander Valley, who first established the land as one of the finest vineyard sites in Sonoma County.
-Today, the vineyard is planted to 75 acres of Cabernet Sauvignon and will form the future backbone for our Alexander Valley Cabernet Sauvignon.
+The property was originally deeded in 1877 to Cyrus Alexander, namesake of the Alexander Valley, who first established the land as one of the finest vineyard sites in Sonoma County.
+Today, the vineyard is planted to 75 acres of Cabernet Sauvignon and forms the backbone for our Alexander Valley Cabernet Sauvignon.

 Our winemaking and sustainability teams performed extensive research to design the winery around the production of just one wine, our Alexander Valley Cabernet Sauvignon, including tank size and arrangement, thermal protected crush pad, steam barrel washing facilities, solar panel systems, as well as water reclamation and re-use systems.
 All in pursuit of exceptional Cabernet.

 Our design theme for the new winery is Framing the Vineyard, in order to feature the rolling topography of Alexander Valley from every point on the property and to bring our guests into the winemaking process from vineyard to cellar.
 Heading up the design team was lead architect Daniel Piechota of SAGAN PIECHOTA, best known for striking residential and commercial work throughout Northern California.
 The modern barn concept drew inspiration from the historic barns of the Alexander Valley, creating a striking balance between traditional materials and modern design.

 Our new winery features state-of-the-art water reclamation technologies, including our dedicated Membrane Bioreactor (MBR), which treats and filters 100% of the water from our cellar with natural biological activity and reduces our potable water needs by 37%.